If you have feedback for the Pilot program, please fill out the online form here.

 All Milwaukee residents and visitors should have access to safe, healthy, and enjoyable forms of transportation.
-In 2019, the City of Milwaukee Department of Public Works (DPW) will launch a pilot program to improve access to bicycling and bike share for people of all abilities.
+In August 2019, the City of Milwaukee Department of Public Works (DPW) launched a pilot program to improve access to bicycling and bike share for people of all abilities.

 DPW is partnering with Bublr Bikes, Milwaukee’s non-profit bike share operator, to add 17 adaptive cycles to the City's bike share system.
-The pilot program will include a mix of upright tricycles, hand tricycles, and two-person side-by-side tricycles.
-Each adaptive cycle will be compatible with Bublr bike share stations found across the City.
-Users will be able to find an available adaptive cycle and check it out just like one of the two-wheeled Bublr bicycles.
+The pilot program includes a mix of upright tricycles, hand tricycles, and two-person side-by-side tricycles.
+Each adaptive cycle is compatible with Bublr bike share stations found across the City.
+Users are able to find an available adaptive cycle and check it out just like one of the two-wheeled Bublr bicycles.

 DPW is committed to a sustainable, long-term solution for expanding access to bike share for people of all abilities.
 With this in mind, we're working with community partners and residents to develop the pilot program with the experience for riders in mind.
 DPW and its partners will evaluate Phase 1 of the pilot and plan a second phase based on community feedback and performance.